hellonewday/gemini-report-generator/README.md

 - **WebSocket errors**: Check the FastAPI server logs and ensure the backend is running.
 - **PDF generation failures**: Verify `wkhtmltopdf` is installed and the path is correct.
 - **CORS issues**: Ensure the frontend origin (`http://localhost:3000`) is allowed in the CORS middleware.
+- **Docker issues**: Make sure your Google Cloud credentials are properly mounted and accessible from within the container.